3dcitydb/texture-atlas-creator/resource/license/README.txt

 1. License
 2. Copyright
 3. About
-4. System requirements
-5. How to use it
-6. Developers
+4. Developers
-7. Contact
+5. Contact
-8. Websites
+6. Websites
+7. Disclaimer

 1. License
 ----------

-The textureAtlas Java class library is free software under the GNU Lesser General Public License Version 3.0.
+The 3D City Database Texture Atlas Creator is free software under the GNU Lesser General Public License Version 3.0.
 See the file LICENSE for more details.
 For a copy of the GNU Lesser General Public License see the files COPYING and COPYING.LESSER or visit http://www.gnu.org/licenses/.